-- acts both as a producer and a distributor of an investment product or service for a retail or professional client, which may conflict with the best interest of the retail/ professional client; - gives investment advice, on a panel of product including the firm's products; - may act as issuer and develop corporate, investment and private banking activities.
+- acts both as a producer and a distributor of an investment product or service for a retail or professional client, which may conflict with the best interest of the retail/ professional client; - gives investment advice, on a panel of product including the firm's products; - may acts as issuer and develops corporate, investment and private banking activities.

-Conflicts of interest may also arise between a client and a third party/supplier or an employee because of its outside business activities or its personal investments.
+Conflicts of interest may also arise between an employee and a client, because of its outside business activities or its personal investments.